alexmaco/fpipe/README.md

 ## Flags and features

 ```
-fpipe 0.1.2
+fpipe 0.1.3

 Filter (and map) in a shell pipe
 '{}' arguments to the command are replaced with input line before execution

-USAGE:
-    fpipe [OPTIONS] [CMD_AND_ARGS]...
+Usage: fpipe [OPTIONS] [CMD_AND_ARGS]...

-ARGS:
-    <CMD_AND_ARGS>...
+Arguments:
+  [CMD_AND_ARGS]...
 Command to execute and its arguments

-OPTIONS:
-    -h, --help       Print help information
+Options:
+  -q, --quiet    Suppress stdout of command (stderr is still propagated)
+  -n, --negate   Negate the command exit status
   -m, --map      Perform mapping (only command output is emitted, only if successful)
-    -n, --negate     Negate the command exit status
-    -q, --quiet      Suppress stdout of command (stderr is still propagated)
+  -h, --help     Print help
-    -V, --version    Print version information
+  -V, --version  Print version
 ```

 ## TODO